DUI FAQs (Part 2)

 - At a minimum, the attorney should concentrate his or her practice in criminal defense.
 An attorney who only rarely takes a criminal case is seriously handicapped in providing effective representation.
 The issues involved in criminal defense require a thorough knowledge of the Alabama Rules of Criminal Procedure, the Alabama Criminal Code, the Alabama Traffic Code, the Alabama Rules of Evidence, and other areas of statutory and procedural law directly related to criminal defense.

 - The attorney should have substantial trial experience.
-Prior experience as a state court prosecutor or as a public defender is a distinct advantage in providing an effective defense to a DUI charge.
+Prior experience as a criminal defense attorney is a distinct advantage in providing an effective defense to a DUI charge.

 - The attorney should be an active member of the The National College for DUI Defense.
 This organization limits its membership to highly qualified criminal defense lawyers who are specialists in DUI defense.
 Check the roster of active NCDD members by accessing www.ncdd.com.